List of Marvel Comics teams and organizations: Serpent Squad

+Serval Industries

+Serval Industries is an organization appearing in American comic book published by Marvel Comics.
+It is a multi-billion dollar corporation owned by Harrison Snow, that hired its own X-Factor team.
+It first appeared in All-New X-Factor #1 (January 2014).

+Seven Daggers of Latveria

+The Seven Daggers of Latveria is an organization appearing in American comic books published by Marvel Comics.

+The Seven Daggers of Latveria are a team of Latverian mutants that are loyal to Doctor Doom.
+They consist of Dreamer, Ironcloak, Nerium, Slag, Volta, and two unnamed members.

 Shadow Council

+The Shadow Council is an organization appearing in American comic books published by Marvel Comics.

 The Shadow Council is an organization that was founded by Aloysius Thorndrake and the Confederacy soldiers with him after they went through the Vanishing Point and came in contact with an entity called the Abyss.

 Shadow Council in other media

 A reimagined version of the Shadow Council appears in Avengers Assemble.
-This iteration of the group is a secret organization once led by Heinrich Zemo in the 1940s before it was disbanded after Captain America and Peggy Carter defeated them in Switzerland.
+This version is a secret organization once led by Heinrich Zemo in the 1940s before it was disbanded after Captain America and Peggy Carter defeated them in Switzerland.
 By the present, a horde of new supervillains re-established the organization and sought to recruit more new members to acquire three Wakandan relics called the Panther's Key.
 The organization is led by Killmonger and consists of Ulysses Klaue, Madame Masque, Tiger Shark, Princess Zanda, M'Baku, and several Wakandan civilians.